aminrj/aminrj.github.io/_posts/2024-07-29-kafka-Kubernetes-Grafana-deployement.md

 We need to instruct the `kube-apiserver` to start using an `audit-policy` that will define what logs we want to capture, then where to which file we want to send them.
-This is done by adding these two lines bellow the kube-apiserver command:
+This is done by adding these two lines below the kube-apiserver command:

 ```shell
   - command: